Rev. Penny Greer

 Winston is an attorney who for over a decade represented the Nebraska Sierra Club.
 He then worked for Environmental Leader Senator Ken Haar on Climate Based Issues.
 He has been an attorney on the Keystone Pipeline cases.
 He is commonly respected as one of the key leaders in Nebraska's Environmental movement.

-Brittany Cooper has long been focused on climate issues serving on the Nebraska Sierra Club Board and the Nebraska Environmental Trust Grant Board.
+Brittany Cooper has long been focused on climate issues serving as Chair of the Nebraska Sierra Club Executive Committee and working for Nebraskans for Peace.
 At Nebraska Interfaith Power and Light she helps to keep all the pieces together.

 Do you like this page?